 Carving a functional whistle is tricky because you’re not guaranteed that it will blow and make a sound.
 Willow branches are acoustic wonders, so it’s even one of the best DIY wood projects for kids.

 Plus, you’ll also need fresh willow near you.
-Of course, there’re other ways to make a whistle with regular wood, but you’ll need more tools and more precision.
+Of course, there’re other ways to make a whistle with regular wood, but you’ll need more tools and precision.

 The Best Wood for Carving a Whistle